-Do a simple search and you’ll find tons of stories from doctors who started off at community college and later went on to med school and all the rest.
+Do a simple search and you’ll find tons of stories from doctors who started off at community college and later went on to med school.

 Here’s a great video of a doctor who did just that, Dr. Francisco A. Solorio…

-The quick answer here is no if this is the only degree you have but yes if you have a bachelors.
+The quick answer here is no if this is the only degree you have.
+If you have a bachelor’s however, you can.

 As mentioned before, no med school will let you matriculate (at least in the US) without that.

-But it’s worth mentioned here that you definitely can get into med school outside of the US if you hold an associates degree (or no degree at all).
+But it’s worth mentioning that you definitely can get into a med school outside of the US if you only hold an associate’s degree (or even no degree at all).

-English-speaking European medical school’s let students like this matriculate all the time on to their 6-year courses.
+English-speaking European medical schools let students in these positions matriculate all the time on 6-year courses.